DIAMOND & GEMSTONE SHAPES

-Widely popular in the late 19th century, the antique cushion-cut diamond has recently experienced a resurgence in popularity.
-Influenced by the old mine cut, which featured rounded corners and large facets, the cushion cut gives diamonds a soft, romantic appearance.
-Ranging from square to rectangular, height to length ratio is an important factor when considering cushion-cut diamonds.
+Widely popular in the late 19th century, antique-style cushion-cut diamonds have recently experienced a resurgence in popularity.
+Influenced by the old mine cut, which featured rounded corners and large facets, the cushion cut diamonds have a soft, romantic appearance.
+Ranging from square to rectangular, height to length ratio is an important factor when considering a cushion-cut diamond.
 Clarity is also important with this cut, as the larger facets highlight the diamond’s clarity.

 The modern asscher cut can be described as a square emerald cut; both have a pavilion cut with rectangular facets.
 Asscher-cut diamonds feature step facets and cropped corners that make them appear octagonal when viewed from above and offering brilliance along with its signature appeal.
 Designed to emphasize clarity, the asscher cut allows you to see all the way through the diamond.
 There are two types of Asscher Cuts.
 There’s the standard Asscher Cut diamond and there’s the Royal Asscher Cut.
 Both were created by the Royal Asscher company.
 Asscher diamonds usually have 58 facets, the same as a round brilliant.
 The arrangement of these facets gives it a vintage “hall of mirrors” look.

 Originally developed for the cutting of emeralds, the emerald cut is prized for its clean lines rather than its brilliance.
 A large table and the step cuts on the pavilion give emerald-cut diamonds a unique look that really accentuates clarity.
 Similar to oval diamonds, the length to width ratio of emerald-cut diamonds can vary.
 A length-to-width ratio of 1.40-1.50 ratio is ideal for a classic emerald-cut shape usually consists of 57 facets.
 Emerald cut diamond shapes go well with solitaire and simple pave settings and are perfect for three-stone settings.

-Featuring a single tapered point, the pear-shaped diamond is reminiscent of a water droplet.
+Featuring a single tapered point, the pear cut diamond is reminiscent of a water droplet.
 Worn with the tip pointing either up or down the finger, the elongated pear-shape subtly slims the fingers.
 This is a vintage style diamond cut and is known for high sparkle.
 The dimensions of pear-shaped diamonds vary, though the most traditional ratio is between 1.45 and 1.75.
 Pear shape diamonds are versatile as they can be perfect as a center stone or used as lovely diamond accents.

 A heart-shaped diamond is both a symbolic and unique choice for an engagement ring.
 A modified round brilliant cut, heart shaped diamonds are generally worn as solitaire rings or pendants and are made up of between 56 to 58 facets giving this stone high brilliance.